-The most common place for buying our pet food is at the supermarket (83%) but some people do prefer to shop at a specialist pet store or at their vet.
 When it comes to what drives our (or our pets’) satisfaction, the most significant features were:

 It goes without saying that the best thing for your cat to eat is cat food, but a lot of cats like nothing better than getting their claws on a tasty treat.
 However, according to vets-now.com some things can make your pet extremely ill and, although tasty for us humans, should be completely avoided by your cat.

 |Coffee, Tea and energy drinks||The caffeine in these drinks can cause muscle tremors, as well as heart palpitations and rapid breathing|

 |Dairy Products||The cat that got the cream will probably also be the cat with the upset stomach.
 Cats can actually be lactose intolerant, so drinking milk can result in vomiting and diarrhoea|

 |Grapes and raisins||A lovely sweet treat for owners – there’s anecdotal evidence to suggest these harmless-looking fruits are not the best thing for your cat and instead, cause various digestive problems|

 |Onions, garlic and chives||This smelly family is toxic for cats and can cause digestive problems or, in severe cases, anaemia|

 |Raw meat, eggs or fish||Uncooked foods present a higher risk of Salmonella or E. coli, both of which, can make your cat extremely ill|

 |Xylitol (artificial sweetener)||This is used in a wide variety of everyday food products, from toothpaste to low-fat soft drinks.
 However, if pets digest this, it can cause hypoglycaemia (low sugar levels) which is linked to liver failure and blood clotting disorders|